Scientific Benefits of Light Therapy

 Stimulates Hair Growth

 Red Light Therapy is one of the most effective, painless, non-invasive solutions to hair loss problems.
 This process not only reduces hair loss but thickens and extends your hair's lifespan.
+Refer to our Kala Glow Blog on hair growth here.
 A study proving its benefits can be found here.

 Some of the major benefits are: